18 Must-Have Negotiation Skills For Procurement Professionals

 International Negotiation: What to Prepare?

-When you prepare for a negotiation, especially in an international setting, you must know something about their culture to be wary of disputes that may arise due to your stereotypes.
+When you prepare for a negotiation, especially in an international setting, you must know something about the culture of the person across the table to be wary of disputes that may arise due to your stereotypes.

 When you are determining what strategies you must use in international negotiation, you must keep in mind that it needs to be different from what you are used to doing in your home country.